hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 bank_2
 ```

-!!! caution "Bank Planning: "On which bank should I stay to be safe?""
+!!! caution "On which bank should I stay to be safe?"
-    It's strongly recommended to adhere to the above situation before modding your device further.
+    It's strongly recommended to adhere to the above *optimal* bank plan before modding your device further.
 The bigger picture description can be found [here](https://github.com/Ansuel/tch-nginx-gui/issues/514).
 The short thing is that you should really consider modding your preferred firmware version (not necessarily of `Type 2`) while booted from `bank_2` keeping `bank_1` as the active one.
     **Key Point**: it's unsafe to deeply mod firmware settings of any firmware booted from `bank_1`.

 These gateways use two flash partitions (`bank_1` and `bank_2`) which can be upgraded/used almost independently.